onigirazu-cfg/onigirazu/docs/DOCKER_HUB_SETUP.md

 # Docker Hub Setup Guide

+⚠️ **LEGACY DOCUMENTATION** - Docker Hub is no longer the primary Docker image registry.

+**Recommended**: See [DOCKER_GHCR_SETUP.md](./DOCKER_GHCR_SETUP.md) for the current GitHub Container Registry (GHCR) setup, which is integrated with the GitHub release workflow.

+This guide is kept for reference and may be deprecated in future versions.

+---

 This guide explains how to set up Docker Hub publishing for Onigirazu releases.

 ## Prerequisites